IsratIJK/VAE-music/README.md

 python "src/Hard Task/main.py"
 ```

-Outputs are saved to `src/Hard Task/outputs/` — same file set as the Medium Task, with the addition of:
+Outputs are saved to `src/Hard Task/outputs/`.
+Same file set as the Medium Task, with the addition of:

 | File | Description |
 |---|---|